lakmalasela/Todo-app/README.md

     npm start
     ```

-    This will start the development server on `http://localhost:3000` and open the application in your default web browser.
+    This will start the development server on `http://localhost:3000/login` and open the application in your default web browser.

-## Environment Variables
+## Features

-Create a `.env` file in the root directory of the project with the following variables:

-REACT_APP_SERVER_API_URL = http://localhost:4000

-REACT_APP_EXCHANGE_RATE_API = https://open.er-api.com/v6/latest
+Register the new user
+Login for relevant user
+Add new tasks
+Update existing tasks
+View tasks with descriptions
+Pagination for task listing